ArtofBugs/Nonograms/README.md

 ***************

+If you wanted to test other solvers or other puzzles in my repository, use the same command listed above but replace "BruteForce" with the name of the solver you want (don't include ".java") and replace "heart.non" with the path of the puzzle file.

-You could test other .non files from mikix's repository by running
+You could also test other .non files from mikix's repository by running

 `cd ..`
 `git clone https://github.com/mikix/nonogram-db`